particle-iot/docs/src/content/getting-started/cloud/logic.md

 - Run logs per function retained: 100
 - Maximum logic run execution time: 30 seconds

-A companion feature, Ledger, allows data to be stored in the cloud and synchronized with devices.
-That feature is not included in this beta release.
+A companion feature, [Ledger](/getting-started/cloud/ledger/), allows data to be stored in the cloud and synchronized with devices.
+Only the cloud side of ledger is available in beta now, and the device side will be added in January 2024.

 ## Common use cases